GoogleCloudPlatform/community/tutorials/using-slurm-to-host-jupyter-notebooks-review/index.md

 This tutorial shows you how to run a [Jupyter Notebook](https://jupyter.org) as a job managed by the [Slurm Resource Manager](https://slurm.schedmd.com).

 Slurm is a popular resource manager used in many high-performance computing centers.
-Jupyter notebooks are a favorite tool of Machine learning and data science specialists.
+Jupyter notebooks are a favorite tool of machine learning and data science specialists.
 While they are often run on an individual user's laptop, there are situations that call for specialized hardware, such as GPUs or more memory or CPU cores than are available locally.
 In those situations, Slurm can allocate a compute instance has the requisite hardware or memory/CPU resources to run the user's notebook for a bounded time period.